hdadhich01/hdadhich01.github.io/content/blog/linux-vm/index.md

 ### **CSE 13S, 101, 130**

+Open this guide on a laptop, so you can jump back here through the right sidebar

 For **C/C++** based classes

 1. Do [prereqs](#prerequisites) (**GUI not needed**), create the VM like done [here](#create-vm), then come back here